spascou/ps2-census/README.md

 As nesting is done by reference and the whole structure is "compiled" (into a querystring) on the call to `query.join()`, if any modification is done to an instance between its creation and the resolution, it will indirectly impact the result of any other parent and/or nested `Join`.
-Make use of `copy.deepcopy()` from the Python standard library to make clean copies of your instances as necessary.
+Make use of the below described factories to make clean copies of your instances as necessary.

 #### Deeply nested join